fartwhif/ACE-Plugins/README.md

 # ACE-Plugins
-A collection of "official" ACEmulator plugins.
+A collection of unofficial ACEmulator plugins.